 Put simply, being denied a reward made people want it more, but like it less when they got it.
 In contrast, getting the reward made them like it more, but less motivated to work to obtain more of it.
 Or, as the authors note, "These results demonstrate how dissociable psychological subsystems for wanting and liking can be driven in opposite directions" (p.
 118).

-What Does This Mean for Love and Friendship?
+What Does This Suggest About Love and Friendship?

 The key is balance—intermittent rewards and a bit of tension.

 How might this look in practice?
-Consider three scnarios for the partners Chris and Pat:
+Consider three scenarios for the partners Chris and Pat:

 Every time Pat even hints at a want or need, Chris is quick to fill it.
 In fact, Chris often fills those needs before Pat truly builds up a strong desire for them, just to be nice and thoughtful—without any concern for getting something in return.
 Over time, Pat will come to like Chris a lot—as a companion and friend.
 But Pat may feel little desire for Chris and perhaps not much motivation to please in return.
 This is the so-called "friend zone" in which desire has fizzled out—all liking, no wanting.